“Tell me about your mother.”

 It follows, then, that if you want to be happier, you’ve got to nurture your social relationships.
 For all the science and psychology behind this idea, the resultant advice can seem naive—even hokey.
 “Some of the advice can seem overly simplistic or sentimental,” admits Sonja Lyubomirsky, M.D., author of The How of Happiness and a central figure in the Positive Psychology world.
 “But the reality is, we can become happier through simple strategies.”

 So how can you strengthen your relationships to increase your SWB?
 Make time for your loved ones, she advises.
 Have a date night every week, express admiration and appreciation, celebrate your friends’ personal triumphs and milestones, take up a hobby where you might meet new people.
-While these tactics aren’t novel, they have now been put through the scientific method and shown to make real, significant differences in people’s satisfaction with their lives.
+Although these tactics aren’t novel, they have now been put through the scientific method and shown to make real, significant differences in people’s satisfaction with their lives.

 It’s not just connection to friends and family that matters, though.
 Seligman believes that true and lasting well-being also consists of feeling connected to something greater than you, whether it’s religion or spirituality, a cause that’s important to you or the well-being of your family.
 This, of course, is the trickier bit.
 We can’t figure out the “something greater” through the quizzes that populate Seligman’s books and those of his contemporaries.
 Religious Americans, study after study has shown, are physically healthier, live longer and are somewhat happier than non-religious folk.
 But if you’re not religious, feeling connected to something bigger can be a struggle.
 Chopra says, “the easiest way to be happy is to make somebody else happy.
-Instead of asking ‘What’s in it for me?’ ask yourself ‘How can I help?’ ” Seligman believes, ultimately, that being good and furthering the cause of humanity and a promising future—whether through the arts, law, teaching, technology, engineering, health services, science, religion or raising children—is a “greater than us” goal.
+Instead of asking ‘What’s in it for me?’ ask yourself ‘How can I help?’”
+Seligman believes, ultimately, that being good and furthering the cause of humanity and a promising future—whether through the arts, law, teaching, technology, engineering, health services, science, religion or raising children—is a “greater than us” goal.
 “A life that does this is pregnant with meaning, and if God comes at the end, such a life is sacred,” he concludes.

 Gratitude is another strong predictor of contentment.
-While having a grateful attitude is a genetic trait to a large degree, it’s also a state of mind that you can work on, Lyubomirsky says.
+Although having a grateful attitude is a genetic trait to a large degree, it’s also a state of mind that you can work on, Lyubomirsky says.
 How?
 By creating a simple gratitude journal in which you write down several things each day that you are thankful for—whether it’s that your computer didn’t shut down at work all day or that your child brought home an “A” on the test she studied so hard for.
 Oprah Winfrey has exhorted her fans to keep gratitude journals for more than two decades, but now scientists and academics do, too.
 People who make an effort to feel grateful not only feel better about their lives, studies show, but they are physically healthier, too.
 “Gratitude is an antidote to negative emotion, a neutralizer of envy, avarice, hostility, worry and irritation,” Lyubomirsky writes.

 Saying “thank you” to others is not just polite.
 “Research shows that people who are consistently grateful tend to be more helpful, more forgiving and less materialistic than people who don’t express as much gratitude,” Lyubomirsky says.